American Bass Anglers

 SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pounds-and-hundredths weight of each team’s catch during the competition days.
 Only Largemouth, Smallmouth, Spotted or Redeye bass will be weighed.
 The limit for each team shall be five (5) of the above species and varieties.
 Upon catching a 6th fish team must immediately cull to the tournament limit.
 In the event tournament officials observe a team with more than the allowable limit in their position (in live-well) or if angler presents more that the allowable limit at weigh-in, tournament officials will cull down to the prescribed limit beginning with the largest fish.
 The official length for bass shall be determined by the Tournament Director and announced at the Tournament Briefing.
 Only bass as described above which measure the official length or more on the longest straight line, shall be weighed.
 Bass presented for weigh-in, which fail to measure the minimum official length, shall result in a penalty of 1 pound for each short bass and that bass will not be weighed.
 Once a team’s catch is presented to a tournament official, that team may not add additional fish to the catch.
 Any bass that appears to have been mangled, mashed, mauled or otherwise altered will be weighed and credited only at the discretion of tournament officials.
 Bass must not be placed on a stringer at any time during the tournament.
 Culling tags or clips are allowed.
 In the event of a mechanical failure (boat is inoperable) teams may have their catch of the day weighed and counted by one of the following methods ONLY: 1) Boat is towed to the weigh-in site by another boat; 2) One team member may take catch and board another competitors’ boat only for a ride to weigh-in.
 A team must not allow any bass caught by them to be counted on the score of another team.
 In such a case, both teams will be disqualified from this tournament and from all future tournaments conducted by ABA.
 Mechanical failures do not extend established weigh-in times.

 Catch and Release: CULLING OF DEAD BASS IS PROHIBITED.
 A penalty of 8 ounces (.50 pounds) for each dead fish will be assessed and deducted from the total day’s weight.
 In the event the anglers' big fish is dead, a penalty of 8 ounces (.50 pounds) will be deducted from the big fish total weight.
 The Tournament Director or his/her designees shall have sole authority to assess dead fish penalties and for assessing penalty weight.
-For fish care ABA only recommends the use of T-H Marine’s G-Juice for live-well treatment and suggests that in warm weather tournament anglers use extra ice.
+For fish care, ABA only recommends the use of T-H Marine’s G-Juice for live-well treatment and G-Force Conservation Cull System with clips that do not puncture for marking fish and suggests that in warm weather tournament anglers use extra ice.

 Late Penalty: Teams who are not at the official check‐in point at the appointed time will be assessed a one (1) pound per minute penalty and the penalty weight will be deducted from their total weight including any weight to be counted toward a Big Bass award.
 Any Contestant more than 15 minutes late will forfeit that day's catch.